 The kids just ran.

 They left their houses in the mornings and didn’t come back for hours and sometimes for entire days.
 They fished in the creeks.
 They skied down the dunes that felt like mountains.
 They wandered in the woods and searched for treasures: white bones of animals long since dead and old buttons of Civil War soldiers the same.
 They had some rules, but just a few, like stay away from the spots where the currents were stiffest.
 It was kind of like Camp Baldy.
-Only they were
+Only they were in charge.

 “They loved it,” Lee Wester said.
 “They could do anything they wanted out here.”